Gideon-Stein/TBQN/README.md

   Parameters can be added and changed accordingly to the script.

- To evaluate the results of an experiment simply load your results into Result_display.ipynb:
+ To evaluate the results of an experiment simply load your results into Result_display.ipynb.
+ Inside the Notebook specify the saved experiment path:
  ```
- Inside the Notebook specify the saved experiment path
  directory = "experiment_scripts/example_result"
  ```